Rubiksman78/CustomBB2/README.md

 You can specify which way of chatting you want to use in `chat_config.py`.
 You can also take a look at the opt files in the `configs` folders which can allow you to custom the models (for inference or to fine tune them).

 You can store history conversations in the `text_files` folder and change the related paths in the configs.
 You can also create a database of personas in a `.csv` file to load them at the end of the context.
-Be aware that for `summsc_fidrag` model, personas are delimited by `\n` and for `blenderbot2` it's `'  '` (double space).
-You can check the `notes.mmd` file to have information about the parameters to use for inference and the specificities of each model.

-For now privilege interacting with BlenderBot 2 because it is more memory friendly and the memory retriver is improved compared to Summsc.

 ### Interact in command line (easier control on data) :smile:
 There is a script to interact directly with the model from a simple python script